openebs/openebs/k8s/hyperconverged/tutorial-configure-openebs-gke.md

 ```
 kubectl apply -f demo/jupyter/demo-jupyter-openebs.yaml
 ```
-The above command will create the following:
+The above command will create the following, which can be verified using the corresponding kubectl commands:
-- Launch a Jupyter Server
+- Launch a Jupyter Server, with the specified notebook file from github (kubectl get deployments)
-- Checkout the Notebook (specified in the yaml) file and make it available to use in the UI
-- Create an OpenEBS Volume and mounts to the Jupyter Server Pod (/mnt/data)
+- Create an OpenEBS Volume and mounts to the Jupyter Server Pod (/mnt/data) (kubectl get pvc)
+  (kubectl get pv)
+  (kubectl get pods)
-- Expose the Jupyter Server to external world via the http://NodeIP:32424 (NodeIP is any of the minion nodes external IP)
+- Expose the Jupyter Server to external world via the http://NodeIP:32424 (NodeIP is any of the minion nodes external IP) (kubectl get pods)

-- To access the Jupyter Server over the internet, set the firewall rules to allow traffic on port 32424 in you GCP / Networking / Firewalls
+Note:To access the Jupyter Server over the internet, set the firewall rules to allow traffic on port 32424 in you GCP / Networking / Firewalls